CptPalindrome/HonBot/README.md

 - Put "mystery" and/or "group" (alt. "round") after the call to get some wilder results!

+- For the food command, replace "mystery" with "plain" to remove sides and whatnot.

 ### git

 - Posts the link to the git repo for HonBot's amazing source code & well formulated readme notes.
 AKA this!